Ellen G. White lived from 1827 to 1915, she

-Ellen G. White (1827–1915) is revered by Seventh-day
+is revered by the Seventh-day Adventist

-including 53 books, when she died in 1915.
+books when she died in 1915.

 But, what was the source of her writings?
-Was she

-copy large amounts of materials from other
+amounts of materials from other authors and

 Ellen White’s

-defenders in the Seventh-day Adventist Church argue
+defenders in the Seventh-day Adventist

-she used
+prophet because she used other writers’

-material selectively under
+material selectively under the influence of

-the Old Testament writings sometimes came
+Testament writings sometimes came from

-from ancient sources and the New Testament
+ancient sources and the New Testament

-authors of Jude and Revelation used some
+authors of the books of Jude and Revelation

-material from apocryphal literature.
+used some material from apocryphal

 The question is one of honesty.
-Was Ellen

 White honest about her use of other peoples’